DCallaz/flitsr/README.md

 detail.
 ### FLITSR script (`flitsr`)
 Most of the main functionality of FLITSR and its related scripts can be accessed by running the `flitsr` command.
-Running the command with no parameters will give the help message containing all the valid arguments the script can take.
+Running the command with the `-h` or `--help` options will give the help message containing all the valid arguments the script can take.
 For ease of access, these are listed and described here:
 ```
-Usage: flitsr <input file> [<metric>] [split] [method] [worst/best/resolve] [sbfl]
-[first/avg/med/last] [one_top1/all_top1/perc_top1] [perc@n/auc/pauc/lauc]
-[precision/recall]@<x> [decimals=<x>] [tiebrk/rndm/otie] [multi] [parallel[=bdm/msp]]
-[all] [basis[=<n>]] ['aba', 'basis', 'mba_10_perc', 'mba_5_perc', 'mba_const_add',
-'mba_dominator', 'mba_optimal', 'mba_zombie', 'oba']

-Where <metric> is one of: ['barinel', 'dstar', 'gp13', 'harmonic', 'hyperbolic',
-'jaccard', 'naish2', 'ochiai', 'overlap', 'tarantula', 'zoltar']
+usage: flitsr [-h] [-m METRIC] [-s] [-*] [-r] [-c] [--split] [--collapse] [-a]
+              [-d DECIMALS] [--tiebrk] [--rndm] [--otie] [--first] [--avg]
+              [--med] [--last] [--one-top1] [--all-top1] [--perc-top1]
+              [--perc@n] [--auc] [--pauc] [--lauc] [--precision-at x]
+              [--recall-at x] [--cutoff-eval MODE]
+              [--cutoff-strategy STRATEGY]
+              input
 ```
+#### Positional arguments:
-* `<input file>`: The coverage file (TCM) or directory (GZoltar) containing the coverage collected for the system over the test suite
+* `input`: The coverage file (TCM) or directory (GZoltar) containing the coverage collected for the system over the test suite
+#### Options:
+* `-h`, `--help`: show this help message and exit
-* `<metric>`: The underlying (SBFL) metric to use when either ranking (if the `sbfl` option is given), or running the FLITSR algorithm
+* `-m METRIC`, `--metric METRIC`: The underlying (SBFL) metric to use when either ranking (if the sbfl option is given), or running the FLITSR algorithm.
-* `split`: When given, this option causes faults that are a combination of two or more sub-faults in mutually exclusive parts of the system to be split into separate identified faults.
-As a by-product this also drops faults that are not exposed by failing tests.
+  Allowed values are: \[barinel, dstar, gp13, harmonic, hyperbolic, jaccard, naish2, ochiai, overlap, tarantula, zoltar] (default: ochiai)
+* `-s`, `--sbfl`: Disables the FLITSR algorithm so that only the base metric is used to produce the ranking.
+This is equivalent to using the base metric as-is, but allows the user to run these metrics within the FLITSR framework
+* `-*`, `--multi`: Runs the FLITSR\* (i.e. multi-round) algorithm
+* `-r`, `--ranking`: Changes flitsr's expected input to be an SBFL ranking in Gzoltar or FLITSR format (determined automatically), instead of the usual coverage, and produces the specified calculations (or just the ranking if no calculations are given).
+NOTE: any non- output based options will be ignored with this option
-* `method`: The default for FLITSR is to use the collected coverage as-is and merely produce the ranking in terms of the names/labels given to the elements.
+* `-c`, `--method`: The default for FLITSR is to use the collected coverage as-is and merely produce the ranking in terms of the names/labels given to the elements.
 Alternatively, using this option, FLITSR can assume the coverage given is a statement level coverage, and will attempt to collapse this coverage to produce a method level coverage result.
 This collapse is done by constructing a coverage matrix with only the method names, where the execution of a method is determined by the union of the executions of its statements.
 Bugs added to the coverage are handled in a similar fashion.
-* `worst`: When using a multi-fault fixing cut-off strategy to produce rankings, FLITSR by default assumes the best case performance.
-This can be toggled by giving this option to give the worst case performance instead.
-* `sbfl`: Disables the FLITSR algorithm so that only the base metric is used to produce the ranking.
-This is equivalent to using the base metric as-is, but allows the user to run these metrics within the FLITSR framework.
-* The following arguments replace the default ranking output of FLITSR with evaluation calculations.
-Multiple of the following arguments can be given in the same call:
-  * `first/avg/med/last`: Produces wasted effort calculations.
-The wasted effort calculations that can be generated are to the first, median, average, and last faults respectively.
-  * `one_top1/all_top1/perc_top1`: Produces TOP1 calculations.
-The TOP1
-    calculations that can be produced are:
-      * `one_top1`: A boolean value indicating whether at least one fault was found in the top1 group
-      * `all_top1`: The number of faults found in the top1 group
-      * `percent_top_1`: The percentage of faults found in the top1 group.
-  * `perc@n/auc/pauc/lauc`: Produces the percentage-at-N values (i.e. the
-    percentage of faults found at N% of code inspected), or the relevant Area Under Curve (AUC) calculations.
-The output of the `perc@n` calculation is a list of ranks of all found faults, preceded by the number of elements in the system.
-This can be used to generate percentage-at-N/recall graphs.
-The `auc`, `pauc` and `lauc` arguments print the area under the curve produced by the percentage-at-N calculation, as absolute, percentage and log scaled respectively.
-  * `precision/recall@<x>`: Produces precision/recall values at a given rank
-    `<x>`.
-Both precision and recall calculations determine the amount of faults `f` found within a certain cut-off point `x` after which precision calculates `f/x` and recall `f/n` where `n` is the total number of faults in the system.
-* `decimals=<x>`: Sets the precision (number of decimal points) for the output of all of the above outputs.
-* `tiebrk/rndm/otie`: Specifies the tie breaking strategy to use for FLITSR and the localization. `tiebrk` breaks ties using only execution counts, `rndm` by randomly ordering, and `otie` by using the original base metric ranking (in the case of FLITSR) and by execution counts otherwise.
-* `multi`: Runs the FLITSR\* (i.e. multi-round) algorithm.
+* `-split`: When given, this option causes faults that are a combination of two or more sub-faults in mutually exclusive parts of the system to be split into separate identified faults.
+As a by-product this also drops faults that are not exposed by failing tests
+* `-collapse`: Collapse dynamic basic-block groups into singular elements for the ranking an calculations
-* `all`: Used in the evaluation of FLITSR against other techniques.
-Runs all metrics given in `suspicious.py` and both FLITSR and FLITSR\* extensions over each metric.
+* `-a`, `--all`: Used in the evaluation of FLITSR against other techniques.
+  Runs all metrics given in suspicious.py and both FLITSR and FLITSR\* extensions over each metric.
 Also enables all of the above evaluation calculations.
-Prints the results out to files named `[<flitsr method>_]<metric>.results` for each FLITSR method and metric.
+Prints the results out to files named `[<flitsr method>_]<metric>.results` for each FLITSR method and metric
+* `-d DECIMALS`, `--decimals DECIMALS`: Sets the precision (number of decimal points) for the output of all of the calculations (default: 2)
+* `--cutoff-eval MODE`: Specifies the performance mode to use when using a multi-fault fixing cut-off strategy to produce rankings.
+Allowed values are:
+  \[worst, best, resolve] (default best)
-* `aba/.../oba`: Cuts off the ranking using the given ABA, MBA or OBA cut-off point respectively.
-This affects both the rank output method and any calculations as given above.
+* `--cutoff-strategy STRATEGY`: Cuts off the ranking using the given strategy's cut-oRf point.
+This affects both the rank output method and any calculations.
+Allowed values are: \[aba, basis, mba_10_perc, mba_5_perc, mba_const_add, mba_dominator, mba_optimal, mba_zombie, oba] (default None).
+  For basis, an optional value n may be given (e.g. basis=n) that determines the number of bases included before the cutoff

+#### Tie breaking strategy:
+  Specifies the tie breaking strategy to use for FLITSR and the localization

+* `-tiebrk`: Breaks ties using only execution counts
+* `-rndm`: Breaks ties by a randomly ordering
+* `-otie`: Breaks ties by using the original base metric ranking (in the case of FLITSR) and by execution counts otherwise

+#### Calculations:
+  The following arguments replace the default ranking output of FLITSR with evaluation calculations.
+Multiple of the following arguments can be given in the same call.

+##### Wasted effort:
+* `-first`: Display the wasted effort to the first fault
+* `-avg,` `--average`: Display the wasted effort to the average fault
+* `--med`, `--median`: Display the wasted effort to the median fault
+* `-last`: Display the wasted effort to the last fault
+##### Top1:
+* `-one-top1`: Display a boolean value indicating whether at least one fault was found in the TOP1 group (elements with the highest suspiciousness
+* `-all-top1`: Display the number of faults found in the top1 group
+* `-perc-top1`: Display the percentage of faults found in the top1 group
+##### Percentage at n:
+* `--perc@n`, `--percent-at-n`: Produces the percentage-at-N values (i.e. the
+  percentage of faults found at N% of code inspected).
+The output of the perc@n calculation is a list of ranks of all found faults, preceded by the number of elements in the system, which can be used to generate percentage-at-N/recall graphs
+* `--auc`, `--area-under-curve`: Dislpays the area under the curve produced by the percentage-at-N calculation
+* `--pauc`, `--percent-area-under-curve`: Dislpays the area under the curve produced by the percentage-at-N calculation as a percentage of the maximum possible value (i.e. closest to perfect recall)
+* `--lauc`, `--log-area-under-curve`: Dislpays the area under the curve produced by the percentage-at-N calculation as a logarithmic percentage of the maximum possible value (i.e. closest to perfect recall).
+The logarithmic effect causes lower ranks to have a greater effect on the value, which corresponds to the lower ranks being more useful to the developer
+##### Precision and recall:
+* `--precision-at x`: Displays precision values at a given rank `x`.
+Precision is the amount of faults f found within the cut-off point `x`, out of the number of elements seen (i.e. f/x).
+Can be specified multiple times
+* `--recall-at x`: Displays recall values at a given rank `x`.
+Recall is the amount of faults f found within the cut-off point `x`, out of the total number of faults n (i.e. f/n).
+Can be specified multiple times

 ### Running evaluation (`run_all`)
 The flitsr framework comes with the `run_all` script which enables large experiments to be run easily.
 The script can be run in any top-level directory